Emerald Cave (Thailand)

-The cave has a narrow 80m long tunnel.
-The cave can be entered either by swimming or by using a kayak.
+Visitors to Emerald Cave enter a narrow 80 metre-long tunnel to reach a lagoon and beach surrounded by cliffs.
+The cave can also be entered by kayak.
 It is best to see the cave at mid tide, because at low tide there will be no water, hence no 'emerald' on the beach inside.

 Outside the cave, there is a lagoon which is surrounded by tropical plants and a beach.
 The name of the cave is derived from the phenomenon that occurs, when the sun shines on the water, which reflects colored light all over the cave's wall.
 This can only be seen between 10.00 am and 2.00 pm.